Finish the data phase before lunch.

 Heuristic Matcher

-Regex patterns for ~40 common municipal titles (Police Officer, City Manager, etc.).
-Free, instant, 95%+ confidence.
+Regex patterns for ~120 common municipal titles (Police Officer, City Manager, etc.).
+Built-in, instant, 95%+ confidence.

 Fuzzy Matcher

-Normalized title comparison against 230+ canonical taxonomy entries.
+pgvector semantic matching against 273 canonical taxonomy entries.
 Catches abbreviations, misspellings, and variants.

-Claude API with full taxonomy context.
-Batch mode (20 titles/call) for unusual or ambiguous titles.
-Returns confidence score.
+Pattern-trained classifier with full taxonomy context.
+Handles unusual or ambiguous titles with confidence scoring.

 Worked Example